Our 20/20 family has deep roots…

 Kluane Community Development Corporation

 As General Manager of the Kluane Community Development Corporation, Colin works with government, industry partners, and Kluane First Nation Citizens to enhance local economic opportunities, attract investment in community builds and infrastructure and implement projects that encourage community growth in Burwash Landing and throughout the traditional territory of Kluane First Nation.
-Colin is a long-time resident of the Kluane Region and an active member of the community and sits on the Dän Keyi Renewable Resource Council
+Colin is a long-time resident and an active member of the Kluane Region, and he also sits on the Dän Keyi Renewable Resource Council

 Six Nations of the Grand River Development Corporation